IT3038C/IT3038C.github.io/docs/week-8.md

 'tuple'
 ```

-But we can’t append or modify a tuple
+But we can't append or modify a tuple

 ```python
 >>> t[0]